Long Beach City College: Athletics

 Long Beach City College has 21 athletic programs for men and women.
-The teams are known as the Vikings, and they have won 16 national and 84 state championships as of Spring 2006.
+The teams are known as the Vikings, and they have won 16 national and 93 state championships as of Fall 2025.
 The mascot is a Viking named Ole.
 The Vikings are recognized as a powerhouse in some of the most competitive community college conferences in California, as well as the nation.

 The Long Beach City Vikings compete in the California South Coast Conference, which is part of the California Community College Athletic Association.
 They formerly competed in the now-defunct California Metropolitan Conference.